valenfiumana/Python-Introduction/README.md

 3. [Data types (tuples, dictionaries, containers, sets) , Comprehension, Zip function](./Exercises/04.md)

 ### Cheatsheets
-I also made a [directory](./Cheatsheets) with cheatsheets that cover the theory I've learned.
+I've also created a [directory](./Cheatsheets) with cheatsheets that cover the theory I've learned.

 ### Conclusion
 These exercises were a great way for me to solidify my understanding of Python programming concepts.
 I hope you find them helpful in your own learning journey!